-For more information about creating layouts for ePub export, see "eBooks."
+For more information about Digital layouts, see Digital Publishing with QuarkXPress.

-A project created in any language edition of QuarkXPress can be edited, printed, and saved in any other language edition of QuarkXPress.
+\Rightarrow A project created in any language edition of QuarkXPress can be edited, printed, and saved in any other language edition of QuarkXPress.
 All available spell checking dictionaries and hyphenation rules are supported by every language edition.